ncbi/vadr/documentation/alerts.md

 #      seq                     ftr   ftr          ftr  alert           alert                       seq     seq       mdl     mdl  alert
 #idx   name          model     type  name         idx  code      fail  desc                     coords  length    coords  length  detail
 #----  ------------  --------  ----  -----------  ---  --------  ----  ---------------------  --------  ------  --------  ------  ------
-4.1.1  ENTOY50A.N3L  ENTOY50A  -     -              -  ambgnt3s  no    N_AT_END                      -       -         -       -  final nucleotide of the sequence is an N [final 11 positions are Ns, final non-N is position 27]
+4.1.1  ENTOY50A.N3L  ENTOY50A  -     -              -  ambgnt3s  no    N_AT_END               28..38:+      11  29..39:+      11  final nucleotide of the sequence is an N [final 11 positions are Ns, final non-N is position 27]
 4.2.1  ENTOY50A.N3L  ENTOY50A  CDS   protein_one    1  ambgnt3c  no    N_AT_CDS_END           29..30:+       2  30..31:+       2  final nucleotide of CDS is an N [final 2 positions are Ns, final non-N is position 28]
 #
 5.2.1  ENTOY50A.N3S  ENTOY50A  CDS   protein_one    1  ambgnt3c  no    N_AT_CDS_END           29..30:+       2  30..31:+       2  final nucleotide of CDS is an N [final 2 positions are Ns, final non-N is position 28]
 #
 ```
-  **Explanation of `ambgnt3s` alert**: The sequence `ENTOY50A.N3L` ends with 11 consecutive Ns.
+  **Explanation of `ambgnt3s` alert**: The sequence `ENTOY50A.N3L` ends with 11 consecutive Ns
+  from positions 28 to 38, which align to model (reference) positions 29 to 39.
   Any sequence that ends with 1 or consecutive Ns will cause this alert.

   **Explanation of `ambgnt3c` alert**: Both sequences `ENTOY50A.N3L`